 - Contours of CUT-volumes in newly created layer “CUT_LAYER” with Red Color

 - Contours of FILL-volumes in newly created layer “FILL_LAYER” with Blue Color

 File “cut_fill.dxf” exported as results from Cut-Fill analysis contains contours for Cut and Fill volumes, stored in separate CAD layers.

 Zoom in CAD-view to the same area which we’ve just analyzed.
 Disable terrain layers and leave only CUT/FILL geometry.
 We can see that CAD software contains the same results.
 Red-colored contours of CUT volume in CAD-software matched with Red-colored areas in Strayos platform.
 As well as Blue-colored contours of FILL-volume in CAD software matched with Blue-colored areas in Strayos platform.

 This will allow us to easily find and analyze CUT and FILL volumes on the 3D model.

 Compare your Project Elevations to Design Surface(Grade plan)

-Upload the design surface in DXF format and then compare against your drone projects to analyze the cut fill results.
+Upload the design surface in DXF format and then compare it against your drone projects to analyze the cut-fill results.

-Select “Design Surface File” from drop-down list “Comparison Project Type”.
-This time we will compare with external DXF file instead of another dataset.
+Select “Design Surface File” from the drop-down list “Comparison Project Type”.
+This time we will compare with an external DXF file instead of another dataset.

 Browse (or drag-n-drop) DXF file from unzipped file “contour_28Jan2020_EPSG3857_1.000.zip” and click “upload”.